 The market risk appetite for Nordea Eiendomskreditt is expressed through risk appetite statements issued by NE Board.
 The statements are defined for the banking book as Nordea Eiendomskreditt does not have any trading book assets.
-The 2LoD ensures that the risk appetite is appropriately translated through corresponds to a loan loss ratio of 1.9 basis points.

-relevant committees into specific risk appetite limits for group Treasury.
-Treasury is responsible for managing the market risk according to intra-group outsourcing agreement.
+The 2LoD ensures that the risk appetite is appropriately translated through relevant committees into specific risk appetite limits for Group Treasury.
+Treasury is responsible for managing the market risk according to intra group outsourcing agreement.